Continuing Education Unit Policies and Procedures

 14.5 Academic CEUs

 IAABC credential holders may apply for CEUs from academic courses delivered by institutes of higher education by filling out the CEU Application form on the IAABC website and submitting any required fee.
-The code will be delivered to the credential holder upon approval by the IAABC Education Program.
+The code will be delivered to the credential holder upon approval by the IAABC Continuing Education Program.
+Education from trade schools or other professional programs does not qualify as academic education and must be obtained through the general CEU process upon application by the education provider or event host.

 Addendum